quailyquaily/overtype/README.md

 # OverType

 A lightweight markdown editor library with perfect WYSIWYG alignment using an invisible textarea overlay technique.
-Zero dependencies, ~21KB minified.
+Includes optional toolbar. ~45KB minified with all features.

 ## Features